 5. WebTorrent Desktop

-WebTorrent Desktop is one of the most unique, utterly open source torrent clients, available for Linux, Mac, and Windows.
+WebTorrent Desktop is one of the most unique, utterly open source torrent clients available for Linux, Mac, and Windows.
 It’s one sort of streaming torrent app that allows users to play video and audio files without waiting for fully downloaded content.
-It is indeed a fast and lightweight torrent app with a modern user interface.
+It is a fast, lightweight torrent app with a modern user interface.
 It provides drag-and-drop support for adding magnet links and torrent files.

 - WebTorrent initially uses WebRTC for peer-to-peer file transport.

 - You don’t need to use any browser plugins as it is a full-featured torrent client.